hyperledger/besu-docs/docs/public-networks/how-to/use-besu-api/authenticate.md

 user with an empty permissions list (`[]`).
 Users with an empty permissions list and users not included in the credentials file cannot access any JSON-RPC methods.

-## Using an authentication token to make requests
+## Use an authentication token to make requests

 Specify the authentication token as a `Bearer` token in the JSON-RPC request header.